Sport in Germany: History

 Friedrich Ludwig Jahn known as Turnvater Jahn (father of gymnastics) was born in 1778 and worked as an assistant teacher in Berlin.
 At Berlin's Hasenheide Friedrich Ludwig Jahn opened the first German gymnastics field ('Turnplatz'), or open-air gymnasium, in spring 1811.
 His activities were particularly pointed at the youth, with whom he went to the gym field in free afternoons.
 The German gymnastics, understood by Jahn as a whole of the physical exercises.

 Jahn developed well-known gymnastic equipment, invented also new apparatuses.
+Jahn invented the parallel bars, rings, high bar, the pommel horse and the vault horse.
 Particularly by his main writing "Die Deutsche Turnkunst" (1816) the apparatus gymnastics developed to an independent kind of sport, and so the gym activities were not only limited to simple physical exercises, which he quoted as following: "Going, running, jumping, throwing, carrying are free exercises, everywhere applicable, as free as fresh air."

+Jahn's Turners movement, first realized at Volkspark Hasenheide in Berlin in 1811, was the origin of the modern sports clubs.

 With the national gymnastics festivals in Coburg in 1860, in Berlin in 1861 and in Leipzig in 1863, the memory of Jahn's ideas returned into the people's consciousness.
 The inscription at the gable of his house "Frisch, Fromm, Fröhlich, Frei", translated as 'fresh, pious, cheerful, free", which originated in Jahn's time, became the basic idea of the German gymnastics movement.

 In 1934, the Nazi government founded the Deutscher Reichsbund für Leibesübungen, later the Nationalsozialistischer Reichsbund für Leibesübungen, as the official sports governing body of the Third Reich.
 All other German sport associations gradually lost their freedom and were coopted into it.
 The organization was disbanded in 1945 by the American military government.

 Olympics

-In the all-time Olympic Games medal count through 2006 Germany ranks fifth, East Germany seventh and West Germany twenty-first.
-If all the medals are combined Germany ranks third.
+In the all-time Olympic Games medal count through 2022 Germany ranks fourth, East Germany fifteenth and West Germany twenty-third.
+If all the medals are combined Germany ranks second.

 If only winter olympic medals count, from all German states (East, West, united team and united Germany), it is the nation with the most medals.

 Germany has hosted the Summer Olympic Games twice, in Berlin in 1936 and in Munich in 1972.
 Germany hosted the Winter Olympic Games in 1936 when they were staged in the Bavarian twin towns of Garmisch and Partenkirchen.

 Germany claimed the most, if not, gold medals and the most total medals during the 1992, 1998, 2002 and 2006 Winter Olympics in Turin.
 East Germany claimed the most gold medals at 1984 Winter Olympics.